Skip to main content

 • General Learning Materials

-• Old Practice Questions | Spent time reviewing incorrect questions (from 2025/04/07)
+• Old Practice Questions | Focus on reviewing incorrect answers (2025/04/07〜)

 • Google Cloud Certified Professional Machine Learning Engineer Practice Tests

-• 1st round:
+• 1st Round:

-• Practice Test I | 40% | 2025/03/10
+• Practice Test I|40%|2025/03/10

-• Practice Test 2 | 40% | 2025/03/12
+• Practice Test 2|40%|2025/03/12

 • Review:

-• Free test
+• Free Test

-• Practice Test I | 2025/03/11
+• Practice Test I|2025/03/11

 • Practice Test 2

-• 2nd round:
+• 2nd Round:

-• Practice Test I | 2025/03/21 | 65%
+• Practice Test I|2025/03/21|65%

-• Practice Test 2 | 2025/03/21 | 75%
+• Practice Test 2|2025/03/21|75%

-• 3rd round: -Study after failing-
+• 3rd Round: -Study after failing-

-• Practice Test I | 2025/04/04 | 76% ⤴︎
+• Practice Test I|2025/04/04|76% ⤴︎

-• Review weak topics: Organize as needed
+• Review of weak areas: Organize as needed

 • 2025/03/17